IgnacioMB/csvcli/README.md

   - In all cases you can save the output to a new file

 - Change the format:
-  - You can convert from and to CSV, excel and parquet in any combination
+  - You can convert from and to CSV, Excel and Apache Parquet in any combination
-  - You can change the delimiter of your CSV file
+  - You can also change the delimiter of your CSV file

 ## Why?

-Browsing and filtering large CSV files and excel files in programs like Microsoft Excel can be slow and there are limitations to the amount of rows displayed.
+Browsing and filtering large CSV files and Excel files in programs like Microsoft Excel or Pages can be slow and there are limitations to the amount of rows displayed.
-Apache Parquet files are a great alternative, but they require you to have some special tool to be able to browse them.
+Apache Parquet files cannot even be opened by these programs.
-Additionally, working with the command-line can help you streamline your work and avoid distractions. csvcli is a light-weight tool that allows you to get insights from your data and run queries on them regardless of its size and format, directly from the command line.
+Additionally, working with the command-line can help you streamline your work and avoid distractions. csvcli allows you to get insights from your data and run queries on them regardless of its size and format, directly from the command line.

 ## Python version
-Built on and tested on python 3.7.
-Installation on 3.7 tested and working.
+Built on and tested on python 3.7

 ## Installation
 ### Using Pip